kwurst/CS-448/Syllabus.md

 ####&copy; 2017 Karl R. Wurst, Worcester State University

 <img src="http://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-sa.png" width=100px/>This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

-<sup>1</sup>: If there is a reason why your name cannot be publicly associated with this course, you may blog under a pseudonym.
-You must see me to discuss the details, but your blog must still be publicly accessible and aggregated, and you must inform me of your pseudonym.